anisa-bila/DisasterM3/evaluation_methodology.md

 - Different models are tested using standardized datasets with the purpose of challenging the model's reasoning and comprehension capabilities, often used to compare performance across models.
   <br>
 - **Importance in Natural Disaster**: Benchmark datasets allow teams to compare model performance and select the most reliable model.
-A model with poor benchmarch performance may fail to translate real-world scenarios, increasing risks in a diaster scenario.
+A model with poor benchmark performance may fail to translate real-world scenarios, increasing risks in a disaster scenario.

 **Accuracy**